kubewarden/policy-sdk-js/README.md

   the end-to-end tests.
 Install bats locally using the [official installation instructions](https://bats-core.readthedocs.io/en/stable/installation.html)
 - **[`jest`](https://jestjs.io/docs/getting-started)**: Required to run unit tests.

+## Plugin Location

+### For SDK Development
+During SDK development, the plugin output get's built in `js/plugin/`.

+### For Projects Using the SDK
+When you install the SDK as a dependency in your project, the plugin will be available at: `node_modules/kubewarden-policy-sdk/js/plugin/`

+This is the path you'll need to reference when building policies that use this SDK.

 ## Building

 While inside the `js` directory, run the following command: